visgl/deck.gl/docs/layer-lifecycle.md

 added the `gl` context and the `attributeManager` context.

-### Finalization: Layer.finalizeSate()
+### Finalization: Layer.finalizeState()

 Called on layers from previous rendering cycle that did not get matched with new layers.
 Called just before the reference to the state of that layer is released.

-This is the right time to destroy WebGL resources etc.
+This is a good time to destroy any layer specific WebGL resources etc.

-### Updating: shouldUpdate(oldProps, newProps)
+### Updating: shouldUpdateState({oldProps, props, oldContext, context, changeFlags})

-Called when a new layer has been matched with an old one.
-If this function return false, willReceiveProps will never be called.
+Called when a new layer has been matched with a layer from the previous render cycle (resulting in new props being passed to that layer), or when context has changed and layers are about to be drawn.

+If this function return false, `updateState` will never be called.

 The default implementation essentially does a shallow equal comparison on the props and returns false if no properties have changed.

-There are some exceptions, the `deepEqual` prop and the `updateTriggers` prop can be supplied additional checks.
+There are some exceptions, the `dataComparator` prop and the `updateTriggers` prop can be supplied additional checks.
 See the documentation of those props in the Layer API.

-### Updating: willReceiveProps(oldProps, newProps)
+### Updating: updateState({oldProps, props, oldContext, context, changeFlags})

-Called when a new layer has been matched with a layer from the previous render cycle.
+Called when a new layer has been matched with a layer from the previous render cycle (resulting in new props being passed to that layer), or when context has changed and layers are about to be drawn.

-The default implementation, the attributeManager will be updated with the new data prop which will cause attributes to update if it has changed, or any of the updateTriggers have changed.
+For information about changeFlags, see `shouldUpdateState`

+The default implementation will invalidate all attributeManager attributes if any change has been detected to the `data` prop.

-### Decomposing: renderSublayers()
+### Decomposing: renderLayers()

-Allows a layer to "render" one or more Layers passing in its own state as props.
+Allows a layer to "render" or generate one or more deck.gl Layers passing in its own state as props.
-The layers will be rendered after the rendering layer, but before the next layer in the list. `renderSublayers` will be called on the new layers, allowing a recursive decomposition of the drawing of a complex data set into primitive layers.
+The layers will be rendered after the rendering layer, but before the next layer in the list. `renderLayers` will be called on the new layers, allowing the decomposition of the drawing of a complex data set into "primitive" layers.

 A layer can return null, a single layer, or an array of layers.
-The default implementation of `renderSublayers` returns null.
+The default implementation of `renderLayers` returns null.

 ### Drawing: draw({uniforms})